xleonzhao/ccnp-encor/23-SD-Access-WAN.md

 * are LISP proxy tunnel routers (PxTR)
 * connect external Layer 3 networks to the SD-Access fabric
+  * including traditional campus network which transitioning to SD-Access
 * translate reachability and policy information, such as VRF and SGT information, from one domain to another.
 * 3 types of border nodes:
   * Internal border (rest of company): Connects only to the known areas of the organization (for example, WLC, firewall, data center).